 Users of the QuickBooks Desktop and QuickBooks Enterprise products can use A2X to account for their Amazon sales.
-The process is slightly more involved than the typical cloud integration where A2X can send data in and out of the cloud accounting software directly.

-- Map your accounts and taxes
+- Mapping your accounts and taxes

-- Export your settlement data into Quickbooks Desktop/Enterprise
+- Exporting your settlement data into QBD/QBE

-Step 1: Set up A2X
+STEP 1: Set up A2X

 Go to A2X Settings > Connections to set up your chart of accounts, tax rates and bank accounts.